These are the top NFL head coach candidates to know this year

 The 2018 NFL season featured a pair of midseason firings when Mike McCarthy and Hue Jackson each saw disappointing campaigns end unceremoniously before Week 14.
 That gave the Packers and Browns a head start when it comes to 2019’s crop of new head coaches, but they won’t be the only teams in the market for new sideline leadership.

-Black Monday’s string of firings could leave vacancies with franchises like the Cardinals, Bengals, Broncos, Buccaneers, Jaguars, and the Panthers.
-That’ll give plenty of opportunities for emerging young coordinators and veteran former head coaches alike in January.
+Black Monday’s string of firings left vacancies with franchises like the Cardinals, Bengals, Broncos, Buccaneers, Jets, and Dolphins.
+That’ll give plenty of opportunities for emerging young coordinators and veteran former head coaches alike in January, and we’re keeping track of all the latest news and rumors.

 Who will be the names bandied about in reports and along ESPN’s ticker during playoff broadcasts?
 There’s a long list of candidates in 2019, and they range from NFL retreads to pro positional coaches and some of college football’s shining stars.